 Adds More Laughter To Life

 Learning that we don’t need jokes or humour to laugh is very empowering and can give the elderly a very useful tool for dealing with all the difficulties that come with ageing.

 Scientific studies have proven that laughter increases the net supply of oxygen to the body and brain which energises us and gives us a sense of well-being.
 A lack of oxygen to our body cells is one reason we fall sick frequently.
 So combine the laughter exercises with the yogic breathing and we have a great combination.

 The release of endorphins will boost their immune systems and lighten their mood.
 The endorphins promote healing both physical and psychological.

 It can sometimes be difficult to maintain a positive mental attitude when our health suffers and loved ones and friends pass away.
 Laughter Yoga changes a person’s biochemistry in a way that supports good mental health regardless of their circumstances.
 Their enhanced mood will have a ripple effect on those around them too.

-Laughter Yoga can give a reason and purpose to living fully every day.
+The rediscovered joy in these workshops can give the older generation a reason and purpose to live fully every day.
 It can be transformational.

 I may not be able to deliver sessions in-person right now but I can still facilitate a fully interactive session with video conferencing.